-Academic honesty is essential to the educational process and serves to protect the integrity of the University community.
-Therefore, all members of the University community have a responsibility of maintaining high standards of honesty and ethical practice.
-Students should consult with a faculty member if they are not sure what may constitute academic dishonesty.
-Students suspected of academic dishonesty may be charged with a violation of University conduct regulations under Article III.
-1. of the Student Code of Conduct.
+Academic integrity is essential to the educational process and serves to uphold the educational mission of the university.
+Therefore, all members of the university community have a responsibility for maintaining high standards of honesty and ethical practice with regards to their academic endeavors.
+Students should consult with their instructor if they are not sure what may constitute a violation of the Academic Integrity Policy.
+The full policy can be found in Article III.
+1. of The Student Code of Conduct.

-Although instructors are responsible for taking all reasonable precautions to prevent cheating and plagiarizing, students share a joint responsibility and should report any act of academic dishonesty to the instructor.
+Although instructors are responsible for taking all reasonable precautions to limit the possibility of students violating the Academic Integrity Policy, students share in this responsibility and should report any suspected violations to the instructor.

-- lower the grade on the exam, paper, or assignment related to the incident
+- lowering the grade on the exam, paper, or assignment in question

-- lower the student's final grade for the course
+- lowering the student's final grade for the course in question

-- request additional action from the Student Academic Grievance Subcommittee, such as removal from a course, University suspension, or expulsion
+- requesting additional action from the Academic Grievance Subcommittee via a hearing

-A complete description of the process is detailed in the Student Code of Conduct (Article V. Academic Dishonesty).
+A complete description of the Academic Integrity process is detailed in Article V. of The Student Code of Conduct.
 However, it should be noted that a student can: